r3c/cottle/docs/page/06-api.rst

     .. indexer:: Value this[Value key] { get; }

-        Get field by its key (usually its name), or a void value if no field was defined with this name.
+        Get field by its key (usually its name), or an undefined value if no field was defined with this name.

     .. property:: int Count { get; }